Luxembourg > Investment funds

 Molitor Avocats à la Cour’s investment funds practice is a natural extension of its tax expertise, and its lawyers are ‘very responsive and commercial, and not overly academic or technical in their approach’.
 Since publication,

 Frédéric Feyten’s investment funds group at OPF Partners advises on regulated and unregulated funds.
 Clients include Apax, Terra Firma, GI Partners and CVC Partners.
 François Pfister joined Ogier.
 Sadly, Harold Parize passed away in 2012.

 Linari Law Firm joins the table.
 One client notes how, ‘I must sound slightly bizarre but the overall level of service is just perfect.
 They respect deadlines, and actually they speed up the process’.
 Vincent Linari-Pierron is recommended.

 M Partners’ Vanessa Molley has experience advising on hedge funds and other alternative investment vehicles.

 Rutsaert Legal recently set up an unregulated fund organised as a limited partnership to invest in commercial real estate in southern Sweden for Nordic institutional investors, and has set up a registered fund investing in equities listed in Africa.
-Pierre de Backer and Quentin Rutsaert are recommended.
+Quentin Rutsaert is recommended.
+Pierre de Backer joines Deynecourt.